Code-Institute-Submissions/physics-code/README.md

 Some minor issues still remain, the code doesn't allow for a natural centre for the dialog box and due to the length of the messages in the dialog box body, the alert box now wraps (appropriately) on smaller displays.

+Also noteworthy is the z-index value for both the overlay and dialogbox.
+The standard Bootstrap modal has a z-index of 1050, so a z-index greater than 1050 is required to appear over the top of the modal.
+The overlay equally needs to prevent the modal from being operated while an error warning is present.
+So the overlay has an z-index of 2000 and the dialogbox a z-index of 2001.

 ## KNOWN BUGS
 [Top](#contents)